rolisis17/IDS/README.md

 ### Understanding Output
 The program will first check a range of ports (from 1 to 1024) and report open ports in red.
 It will then monitor these open ports for incoming connections and print "Incoming connection accepted" for each connection.
 After port monitoring, the program checks the system's authentication logs for suspicious login attempts.
-Suspicious login attempts are printed in red, and successful login attempts are displayed in green.
+Suspicious login attempts are printed in red, and if no suspicious login attempts a message is displayed in green.
-The program also creates and executes a Bash script to check for authentication failures using journalctl.
+The program also creates and executes a Bash script to check for authentication failures using journalctl or /var/log/auth.log log file.

 ## 4. Functionality
 ### exiting() Function